tardate/LittleCodingKata/perl/perrin-combinations/README.md

 }
 ```

-An now the results are as expected:
+And now the results are as expected:

 ```sh
 $ ./challenge.pl 7 12